robuye/sous_vide/README.md

 SousVide is a Chef Handler you can use to collect & visualize `chef-client` converge process.
 It receives event data from `chef-client` and keeps track of the converge process.
 It's essentially a stream parser hooked into `Chef::EventDispatch`.

-At the end you will have an extensive report about events occured during the run.
+At the end you will have an extensive report about events occurred during the run.

 Here's what SousVide will tell you: